grahampugh/grahampugh.github.io/_posts/2016-11-10-casper-splash.md

 In the example above, the `packageName` key shows the name `Microsoft_Word_2016`, which will therefore expect a pkg name of `Microsoft_Word_2016-XX.YY.ZZ.pkg` (the version number is not used by the app but one must exist).

-Once configured, run `.build_pkg.sh` to package up SplashBuddy.
+Once configured, run `./build_pkg.sh` to package up SplashBuddy.

 In my usage with Jamf Pro, the package is added to a "thin provisioning" profile, which is triggered by Jamf Pro's `Enrollment Complete` trigger.
 The profile also contains a script which calls all the profiles that install the various applications that SplashBuddy will look for.
 A section of an example script is shown below: